Application Procedures-Business Entity Non-Residents

 Liability companies (LLC's) are required to provide proof of satisfying the security requirements of Section 1647.5 of the California Insurance Code when applying for an insurance license and once licensed, must also file with the Commissioner an annual confirmation of coverage demonstrating continued compliance with the financial security requirements.
 Additional information regarding the new requirements is contained in the public notice linked on this page.

 For additional LLC application filing information, annual certification of coverage information, and links to forms that can be used as proof of fulfilling the security requirements please go to the following link: Business Entity Limited Liability Company Requirements

-A business entity is no longer required to have an appointment to have the license issued.
+A business entity is not required to have an appointment to have the license issued.
 Upon application approval the license can be downloaded or printed by using the CDI's Print or Download Your License online service.
 However, the licensee may not transact, solicit, or negotiate the sale of insurance until an Action Notice of Appointment is completed by the sponsoring insurance company admitted to California.

 Business Entity Licensing Inquiries (916) 492-3069.